department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange.md

     <dt>Waters in the Vicinity of Vietnam</dt>
     <dd>Between January 9, 1962, and May 7, 1975</dd>
     <dd>
-      <a href="/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/water-vietnam/">Learn more <span class="sr-only">about waters in the Vicinity of Vietnam</span></a>
+      <a href="/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/water-vietnam/">Learn more <span class="sr-only">about waters in the Vicinity of Vietnam and Agent Orange</span></a>
     </dd>
   </dl>
 </li>